What Do I Need to Know About Air Pollution?

 Other forms of air pollution may also trigger your asthma.
 Small particles in the air can pass through your nose or mouth and get into your lungs.
 Airborne particles, found in haze, smoke and airborne dust, present serious air quality problems.
 People with asthma are at greater risk from breathing in small particles.
 The particles can make asthma worse.
 Both long-term and short-term exposure can cause health problems such as reduced lung function and more asthma attacks.

 Are There Special Programs for Monitoring Air Pollution?

-Should I Be Concerned About Air Pollution in My Work Environment?
+Should I Worry About Air Pollution in My Work Environment?

-Yes, but your concern should be appropriate to the type of environment in which you work.
-If you work with volatile solvents, sprayed substances, powders, or known carcinogens or allergens, your potential risks are high.
-Your employer is required to minimize them by meeting the standards of the Occupational Health and Safety Administration (OSHA), the EPA of the workplace, requires your employer to reduce your risk.
+Yes, but your concern should be appropriate to the type of environment you work in.
+If you work with certain chemicals, sprayed substances, powders or known carcinogens or allergens, your risk may be high.
+Occupational Health and Safety Administration (OSHA), the EPA of the workplace, requires your employer to reduce your risk.

 Even if you work in what seems to be a chemical-free environment, you may have exposure to indoor or outdoor air pollution.
 No matter how old the building is, there may be hidden indoor air pollution.
-Buildings may have mold spores or cockroaches, both powerful allergens.
-Dust mites are universal in indoor environments.
-And no matter how old the building, there may be hidden chemicals.
-New carpeting, for example, may release invisible but toxic fumes.
-Poorly filtered air handling systems may pour out allergens and irritants.
-If they are damp from handling humidity, they may actually breed mold spores.
-If tobacco smoking is permitted in the building, smoke may pollute your air you breathe.
-Reports of illness have become so repetitive at some work sites that they are said to have "Sick Building Syndrome."
+Buildings may have mold spores or cockroaches.
+These are both powerful allergens.
+Dust mites are in most indoor areas.
+New carpet may release toxic fumes.
+Poorly filtered air systems may spread allergens and irritants.
+If they are damp, they may actually breed mold spores.
+If your employer allows tobacco smoking in the building, smoke may pollute the air you breathe.

 Should I Be Concerned About Air Pollution in My Home?